This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 A Fresh Start

-Studies have shown that people with mesothelioma who are given lung transplants report a higher quality of life post treatment, and that the majority of people who receive these transplants have higher survival rates post treatment as compared with people who were treated with chemotherapy or radiation alone.
+Mesothelioma patients with lung transplants report a higher quality of life post treatment.
+Also, most people who receive these transplants live longer than those treated with chemotherapy or radiation alone.

 What are the Drawbacks of Lung Transplantation?

-With all transplants, there is the possibility that the operation will not have a fully successful result, and that your body may reject the new organ or organs after surgery.
-Patients are given several drugs that lower the immune system of their bodies after a transplant in order to prevent rejection from occurring.
-However, this is a double-edged sword, as a lowered immune system means increased susceptibility to illness unrelated to mesothelioma—even a common cold can be very dire news following a lung transplant.
+With all transplants, the body may reject the new organ or organs after surgery.
+To prevent rejection, patients must take drugs to suppress the immune system after a transplant.
+However, a suppressed immune system increases susceptibility to illness unrelated to mesothelioma, and even the common cold can be serious following a lung transplant.

-Because a successful transplant depends on so many factors, getting one can be a long ordeal—which is difficult when dealing with a cancer that grows and spreads so quickly.
-The transplant recipient may find him or herself watching the clock while waiting for a suitable donor, as the size and condition of the donated organs is crucial to the success of the operation.
-The wait can be very hard, especially since with aggressive cancers like mesothelioma, time is of the essence.
+Because a successful transplant depends on many factors, getting one can be a long ordeal.
+The length of the process can be difficult when dealing with a cancer that grows and spreads so quickly.
+The list of people awaiting new lungs is long, and transplant approval requires jumping through many hoops.
+The transplant recipient may find him or herself watching the clock while waiting for a suitable donor, as the size and condition of donated organs is crucial to success.
+The wait can be hard, especially since time is already limited for those with aggressive cancers like mesothelioma.

 How often is Lung Transplantation Performed as a Mesothelioma Treatment?

-Lung transplantation is used to treat mesothelioma only in rare instances, when a doctor has determined that the patient’s lungs are too damaged by cancer to continue being functional and that a transplant might be beneficial to restoring quality of life and lung functionality to the patient in question.
-Although highly uncommon, lung transplantation can be life-changing and life-saving for those whose mesothelioma has left them with no other options.
+Only rarely is lung transplantation used to treat mesothelioma.
+This typically only happens when a doctor determines the patient’s lungs are too damaged to continue working.
+In these cases, a transplant might restore quality of life and lung functionality.
+Although highly uncommon, lung transplantation can save the lives of patients whose mesothelioma has left them with no other options.